Selivanof/UniversityCollection/README.md

 # Collection of University Projects/Assignments
 This repository is a collection of projects and assignments that I completed during my undergraduate studies at the School of Electrical and Computer Engineering at Aristotle University of Thessaloniki.

-Any files related to those projects are not contained in this repo, but can instead be found in each course's separate repository.
-Links to those repos are included in this file.

 ## Table of Contents
 1. [Structured Programming - 1st Semester](#structured-programming)